mybonk/mybonk-wiki/README.md

 # Overview

-This small ecosystem consists in the build of two elements:
+This small ecosystem consists of only two elements that we are going to build together:

 - **One orchestration machine:**
   This machine is used to orchestrate your fleet of MYBONK consoles, it is essentially a Linux with a few additional software installed including the nix package manager.